quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Targeted Attacks by Routing

 Deployments should limit the ability of an attacker to target a new connection to a particular server instance.
-This means that client-controlled fields, such as the initial Destination Connection ID used on Initial and 0-RTT packets SHOULD NOT be used by themselves to make routing decisions.
-Ideally, routing decisions are made independently of client-selected values; a Source Connection ID can be selected to route later packets to the same server.
+Ideally, routing decisions are made independently of client-selected values, including addresses.
+Once an instance is selected, a connection ID can be selected so that later packets are routed to the same instance.

 ## Traffic Analysis